 Vegan Cauliflower Steak with Lemon Parsley Tahini

 For the dressing:

 - 1 lemon - juiced

-- Prepare the cauliflower by slicing it lengthwise through the core.
-Make 1/2"-1" slices that resemble flat "steaks."
-Depending on the size of your cauliflower, you may slice between 6 and 8 flat pieces.
+- Prepare the cauliflower by removing the leaves and trimming the stem without slicing it off.
+Cut the cauliflower lengthwise from the head through the core, making 1.5-inch slices that resemble flat "steaks."
+Depending on the size of your cauliflower, you may slice between 4 and 6 flat pieces.

-- Transfer the cauliflower steaks to the lined baking sheets.
-Drizzle with olive oil, salt, and pepper.
+- Transfer the cauliflower steaks to the lined baking sheet.
+Brush each side with olive oil and sprinkle with salt and pepper.
 Bake for approximately 25 to 30 minutes, flipping the cauliflower halfway through.